Differential privacy is a strong form of privacy protection with a solid mathematical definition.

 Queries and algorithms

-First of a differential privacy is something that applies to queries, not to databases.
+First of all, differential privacy is something that applies to queries, not to databases.
 It could apply to a database if your query is to select everything in the database, but typically you want to run far more specific queries.
 Differential privacy adds noise to protect privacy, and the broader the query, the more noise must be added, so typically you want queries to be more narrow than “Tell me everything about everything.”

 Generally the differential privacy literature speaks of algorithms rather than queries.
 The two are the same if you have a general idea of what a query is, but using the word algorithm emphasizes that the query need not be a simple SQL query.